dewaynegreene/COP4530TeamProject/README.md

 ---------
 Currently, the main function is being used for debugging.
 The actual function is still to be implemented.
 The main should demonstrate...
-- things can be added
 - things can be removed
-- the capacity changes dynamically as the items are added and removed
+- the capacity changes dynamically as the items are added and removed (implemented in debugging stage but needs better demonstration)

-- the ability to swap variables
+- the ability to swap variables (implemented in debugging stage but needs better demonstration)

 Changes Made To Original Specs
 -----------------------------